zonnid76/sql-portfolio-project/README.md

 ## a.
 Source
 I utilized Spotify's API to collect data of songs from 53 different playlists, each having 100 top hit songs from each year, spanning from 1970 through 2022.
 ## b.
 Characteristics
 The song data that I collected for each track are: 'track_id', 'chart_year', 'track_name', 'artist', 'album', 'danceability', 'energy', 'track_key', 'loudness', 'speechiness', 'acousticness', 'instrumentalness', 'liveness', 'valence', 'tempo', 'duration_ms', and 'time_signature'.
 # 5. Notebooks
 ## a.
-Data Collection Notebook:
+Data Collection Notebook: https://github.com/zonnid76/sql-portfolio-project/blob/b3664e10a890168efab722073362425c56b643f9/data_collection.ipynb
+In the data collection notebook, I imported libraries in order to easily connect to Spotify's API, extract song data of top hits, and insert the data into a MySQL database.
 ## b.
-SQL Analysis Notebook:
+SQL Analysis Notebook: https://github.com/zonnid76/sql-portfolio-project/blob/b3664e10a890168efab722073362425c56b643f9/sql_analysis.ipynb
+In the SQL analysis notebook, I ran 5 exploratory SQL queries, 1 primary SQL query, and 2 secondary SQL queries in order to solve the problem and determine the general characteristics that make up a top hit, which can then be used to predict top-hit-potential of future songs.
+# 6. Future Improvements
+## a.
+Adding data from a large catalog of random songs, in order to compare the random song data to that of the top hits, to see how they differ.